tehomic/blog/docs/_posts/2023-09-03-light-of-life.markdown

 <br/>

 The book of Genesis is the Lord God's intelligent design document, providing a witness about Creation activity and purpose and a witness about the structure of heaven and the universe.
 However, without doubt there is a significant challenge presented to the reader in order to to appreciate His witness.
 Consider that the world of heaven must surely be dramatically different to earth.
-On this subject, I recently heard a very good preacher declare "the realm of Heaven compared to Earth might be like comparing two worlds.
+On this subject, I recently heard a good preacher declare "the realm of Heaven compared to Earth might be like comparing two worlds.
 Heaven is 3 dimensional and "everywhere" while earth is a 2 dimensional "flatland" world controlled by Heaven.
 The former is true reality while the latter is a projected image moving through time.

-Eventhough, a born again Christian is seated in heaven with Christ, unless he/she walks with the Holy Spirit, bible reading will be a challenge, because the Flesh is spiritual.
+Eventhough a born again Christian is seated in heaven with Christ, unless he/she walks with the Holy Spirit, bible reading and interpretation might be a challenge, because the flesh is spiritual.

 <bref>Gal 5:17 NIV</bref>
 For the flesh desires what is contrary to the Spirit, and the Spirit what is contrary to the flesh.
 They are in conflict with each other, so that you are not to do whatever you want.